The Impact Intensive

 We look at whether different parts of the organization are oriented around the same outcome, or optimizing for different things entirely.

 When this is off, teams work hard and still pull in different directions.
 Decisions feel situational.
-Momentum stalls because there is no true north guiding trade-offs.
+Momentum stalls because there's no true north guiding trade-offs.

 We identify what the business is actually oriented around today and where that orientation breaks down.